Encrypt-S/navpi/README.md

 - Confirm your new password.
 - Write down your new password.

+## Create a new SSL certificate

+The NavPi ships with a default ssl cetificate installed, but you will want to generate a new one when you set it up.

+Open terminal and paste in the following command:

+`sudo openssl req -x509 -nodes -days 3650 -newkey rsa:2048 -out /etc/apache2/ssl/navpi-ssl.crt -keyout /etc/apache2/ssl/navpi-ssl.key`

+When you're prompted, fill out the details with your own eg.

+Country Name: NZ
+State or Province Name: Auckland
+Locality Name: Auckland
+Organization Name: Nav Coin
+Organizational Unit Name: Nav Pi
+Common Name: my.navpi.org
+Email Address: admin@navcoin.org

+Then we need to flush and reload apache:

+`sudo systemctl daemon-reload`

+`sudo service apache2 reload`

+Whenever you browse to your NavPi's ip address, it will force HTTPS using this new certificate.

+Since it's a self signed certificate, your browser will still complain that it is insecure, but all communication to the NavPi through your browser will be encrypted so no one can intercept your passwords.

 ## Find the IP Address of your NavPi

 - Boot to the Raspberry Pi GUI Operating System.